DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-10-logging-changes-to-a-partnerships-linked-accreditations.md

 ### Showing last updated information

-We show who last updated the provider and when they did the update.
+We show who last updated the provider and when the update was made.
 For example:

 > Last updated by Anne Wilson on 28 October 2025 at 2:55pm